Full Attitude Intelligent Controller Design of a Heliquad under Complete Failure of an Actuator: HELI-QUAD DESIGN

-The Heliquad is a portmanteau formed from helicopter and Quadcopter.
-The Heliquad's exterior look is similar to a conventional Quadcopter, but the only difference is in the actuation.
-Control thrust can be manipulated by varying each motor's speed like a Quadcopter or changing the propeller collective pitch angle like a helicopter or both.
-Heliquad employs a brushless DC motor to control the propeller's speed, and a servo motor to change the pitch through a $4$ bar chain mechanism (as shown in Fig. \ref{vehicle}).
-The research presented in the existing literature on the use of variable pitch actuation in quadcopter makes the use of symmetric airfoil in propeller blades \cite{chipade2018advanced,cutler}.
-Such multicopters can provide high maneuverability but do not provide necessary controllability under failure.
+In this section , we describe a new quadcopter design with variable pitch actuation and cambered airfoil to provide full control authority even under a complete failure of a single actuator.
+It is referred to as Heli-quad.
+The word Heli-quad is a blended word formed from a Helicopter and a Quadcopter.
+The Heli-quad's exterior appearance is similar to a conventional quadcopter, but the only difference is in the actuation.
+In a Heli-quad, one can manipulate the control thrust by varying each motor's speed like a quadcopter or change the propeller collective pitch angle like a helicopter's tail rotor or both.
+Heli-quad's actuator employs a brushless DC motor to control the propeller's speed and a servo motor to change the propeller blade pitch angle.
+Earlier works on the use of variable pitch actuation in quadcopters make use of symmetric air-foils in propeller blades [\citen{chipade2018advanced, cutler}].
+These multi-copters can provide high maneuverability and inverted flight capabilities [\citen{cutler}], but full attitude controllability under the complete failure of a single actuator is not yet possible.
+The proposed Heli-quad overcomes the problem of control authority even under a single actuator failure.
+Further, in the next section an intelligent fault-tolerant control scheme to achieve full attitude control authority is presented.

-In this section, first we model the actuators used on Heliquad, then we provide conditions to achieve equilibrium when one actuator completely fails.
-Next, propeller aerodynamics is modelled using first principles.
-Subsequently we show the impracticality of commercially available symmetric airfoil variable pitch propellers to achieve static equilibrium under complete failure of one actuator.
-At the end, solution to this problem is presented by incorporating cambered airfoil in the propeller design.